Intermodal shipping adds capacity, cuts transportation costs and can reduce your emissions by up to 30% compared to over-the-road shipping.

-The key is to work with a provider that uses experience and technology to plan ahead, and prioritizes communication and service once your freight is in transit.
+The key is to work with a provider who uses experience and technology to plan ahead, and who prioritizes communication and service once your freight is in transit.

-Intermodal shipping is not by any means slow, but it can take longer than a truck.
+Intermodal shipping is not by any means slow, but shipments can take longer from beginning to end than truckload freight.

-If you have time-sensitive deliveries, it is critical you and your intermodal provider understand how your freight will move on the rail — a service-oriented provider will make it easy for you.
+If you have time-sensitive deliveries, you and your intermodal provider must understand in detail how your freight will move on the rail — this is why a service-oriented provider is so important.

-Though they will be the experts, having a basic understanding of rail transit yourself will help you plan for success.
-They can also help also you decide if your freight is eligible for a 40' container or a standard 53'.
+But even though your provider will be the experts, having a basic understanding of rail transit yourself will help you plan for success.

 Related: To learn about planning your intermodal shipments, read the Intermodal Beginner's Guide.